 Salary Grade: 057

 Union: 00 - Non Union, Exempt or Temporary

-- Master's degree in biostatistics, statistics, or a related field. - 3+ years of statistical experience with multi-center clinical trials, or equivalent collaborative statistical experience.
+- Master's Degree in Biostatistics, Statistics, or a closely related field required - 3+ years of related experience required

 Please attach the following when applying: 1) Resume, 2) Unofficial transcript from MA/MS program and 3) Names and email addresses for three professional references.